ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

      }
    }
 ~~~~~~~~~~~
-{: #fig-example-AS-to-C-ccs title="Access Token Response Example for RPK Mode, with the Public Key of RS Wrapped by a CCS, Conveyed within \"rs_cnf\""}
+{: #fig-example-AS-to-C-ccs title="Access Token Response Example for RPK Mode, with the Public Key of the RS Wrapped by a CCS, Conveyed within \"rs_cnf\""}

 ## Raw Public Keys as COSE\_Keys Identified by Reference # {#sec-rpk-mode-ckt}

-As per {{Section 3.2 of RFC9202}}, COSE_Key objects {{RFC9052}} used as raw public keys are transported by value in the Access Token Request and Response messages, as well as within access tokens.
+As per {{Section 3.2 of RFC9202}}, COSE_Key objects {{RFC9052}} used for specifying raw public keys are transported by value in the Access Token Request and Response messages, as well as within access tokens.

 This section extends the DTLS profile by allowing to identifying those COSE_Key objects by reference, alternatively to transporting those by value.
 Note that only the differences from {{RFC9202}} are compiled below.

 The following relies on the CWT Confirmation Method 'ckt' defined in {{RFC9679}}.
 When using a 'ckt' structure, this conveys the thumbprint of a COSE_Key object computed as per {{Section 3 of RFC9679}}.
 In particular, the used hash function MUST be SHA-256 {{SHA-256}}, which is mandatory to support when supporting COSE Key thumbprints.

-If the raw public key of C is a COSE_Key object COSE_KEY_C and the intent is to identify it by reference, then the following applies.
+If the raw public key of C is specified as a COSE_Key object COSE_KEY_C and the intent is to identify it by reference, then the following applies.

 * The payload of the Access Token Request (see {{Section 5.8.1 of RFC9200}}) is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "req_cnf" parameter {{RFC9201}} MUST specify a "ckt" structure, with value the thumbprint of COSE_KEY_C.

 * The content of the access token that the AS provides to C in the Access Token Response (see {{Section 5.8.2 of RFC9200}}) is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "cnf" claim of the access token MUST specify a "ckt" structure, with value the thumbprint of COSE_KEY_C.

-If the raw public key of RS is a COSE_Key object COSE_KEY_RS and the intent is to identify it by reference, then the following applies.
+If the raw public key of the RS is specified as a COSE_Key object COSE_KEY_RS and the intent is to identify it by reference, then the following applies.

 * The payload of the Access Token Response is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "rs_cnf" parameter {{RFC9201}} MUST specify a "ckt" structure, with value the thumbprint of COSE_KEY_RS.

-When both public keys are COSE_Keys, it is possible to have both COSE_Keys transported by value, or both identified by reference, or one transported by value while the other one identified by reference.
+When both public keys are specified as COSE_Keys, it is possible to have both COSE_Keys transported by value, or both identified by reference, or one transported by value while the other one identified by reference.

 Note that the use of COSE Key thumbprints per {{RFC9679}} is applicable only to authentication credentials that are COSE_Key objects.
-That is, the 'ckt' structure MUST NOT be used to identify authentication credentials of other formats and that include a COSE_Key object as part of their content, such as CCSs as defined in {{sec-rpk-mode-kccs}}.
+That is, the 'ckt' structure MUST NOT be used to identify authentication credentials of other formats and that include a COSE_Key object as part of their content, such as CCSs as defined in {{sec-rpk-mode-kccs}} of this document.

 ### Examples